BigNoid/script.skinshortcuts/README.txt

 2. Let users manage their shortcuts

-In your skinsettings.xml file, you need to create a button for each [groupname] that you want to support, with the following in the <onclick> tag
+In your overrides.xml file, you need to create a button for each [groupname] that you want to support, with the following in the <onclick> tag

 	RunScript(script.skinshortcuts?type=manage&amp;group=[groupname])